Databatesbln/creating_sql_change_log/README.md

 Use the "Triggers in SQL Excersice-Main.sql" for the full script.
 Please note that each trigger can only be created as a stand-alone script which are added to the repository as well.

-The final output will be a comprehensove log table that will look like:
+The final output will be a comprehensive log table that will look like:

 ![image](https://github.com/Databatesbln/creating_sql_change_log/assets/73246189/b85e01e3-8ba9-4a53-9980-f16cc6f37e79)